salakanavinda/Java-List-Custom-Filter-groupBy/README.md

 Java 8
 Collections Framework

-Group by and filer of a list
+Group by and filer of a list(custom class)